 The training in WA is very straight to the point, and it guides you from point A to point B without overwhelming or confusing you in the process.

 Starting a blog and creating content is only half the battle when it comes to making money.

 With WA, you get all kinds of tools to help with your blogging needs.

 A big part of blogging and SEO is doing some good keyword research.

-This is a big deal and you will learn more about that as a member inside of WA.
+This is a big deal, and you will learn more about that as a member of WA.

 New blogs will always be left in the dust.

-Competition is always going to be there but what if you can somewhat gain an upper hand?
+Competition is always going to be there, but what if you can somewhat gain the upper hand?